This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 Reading back over that, I agree it looks preciously like nonsense.
 To say that I ‘let’ images breed and conflict is to deny my critical part in the business.
 But what I want to try to explain – and it’s necessarily vague to me – is that the life in any poem of mine cannot move concentrically round a central image; the life must come out of the centre; an image must be born and die in another; and any sequence of my images must be a sequence of creations, recreations, destructions, contradictions….
 Out of the inevitable conflict of images – inevitable, because of the creative, recreative, destructive and contradictory nature of the motivating centre, the womb of war – I try to make that momentary peace which is a poem.
 I do not want a poem of mine to be, nor can it be, a circular piece of experience placed nearly outside the living stream of time from which it came; a poem of mine is, or should be, a watertight section of the stream that is flowing all ways; all warring images within it should be reconciled for that small stop of time.

 Out of the womb of war, the central seed of poetic conflict – as with the counterpoint of music or the logos of the early Greeks (the poet philosophers of flux) – the life of a Dylan Thomas poem arises as an embedded linguistic complex of contradictory images, each containing the “seed of its own destruction”.
 The center builds up and breaks down images that arise with the death of conflicting images.
 Thomas conjures forth an image (first stanza), then a second that stands in conflict with the first (second stanza), a third image bred out of the two (third stanza), and in this case (since it has only three stanzas) “let them all, within any imposed formal limits, conflict.”
-This process, enacted via what Thomas calls a “dialectical method,” is focused upon the counterpunctal double bind of existence, of the musicality of life (as per Modernist poetics) in which the poem is a “small stop of time”, a fleeting peace, traced from the universal jurisdiction of strife (Heraclitus).
+Reminiscent of Eisenstein’s cinema of juxtaposition, this process, enacted via what Thomas calls a “dialectical method,” is focused upon the counterpunctal double bind of existence, of the musicality of life (as per Modernist poetics) in which the poem is a “small stop of time”, a fleeting peace, traced from the universal jurisdiction of strife (Heraclitus).

 First Image – Stanza One